-The Fiery server runs a number of tests to decide on the output profile to use.
+The Fiery server runs the following tests to determine which output profile to use.

-- 1 Is Job Properties set to automatic output profile selection? - 2 Is Substrate Catalog used? - 3 Which output profile is set most closely to the settings for your job?
+- 1 Is the Output profile in Job Properties set to the automatic output profile selection? - 2 Is Substrate Catalog used? - 3 Which output profile is set most closely to the settings for your job?

-Is Job Properties set to automatic output profile selection?
+Is the Output profile in Job Properties set to the automatic output profile selection?

-For automatic profile selection, Output Profile in the Color tab of Job Properties must be set to Use job defined settings.
-The option is displayed as Use job defined settings when more properties than the media alone are considered.
-For example, Color Mode (CMYK+) might be used in addition to the media itself to determine the profile.
+For automatic profile selection, the Output profile print option in the Color tab of the Job Properties window must be set to Use job defined settings.
+The option is displayed as Use job defined settings because more settings than the media alone are considered.
+For example, if Color mode is set for CMYK+, the Color mode might used in addition to the media itself to determine the profile.